 Social protection systems must be embedded in an enabling broader social policy framework.
 To be effective, social services need to be of good quality, labour market policies need to be aligned, and fiscal support must be secured.
 The present document focuses on the core elements of social protection systems, and considers policy options currently applied by Arab countries in the region and their immediate and long-term implications, as well as the choices, trade-offs and challenges facing Arab countries while carrying out reforms.
 It also presents governance mechanisms for increasingly complex systems, which allow for technical coordination and for building national consensus.
 The present document was informed by comprehensive presentations by Arab Governments at a regional ESCWA workshop on social protection reform, and lays the foundations for future discussions.

-The Committee on Social Development is invited to review the present document and provide comments, suggestions and recommendations thereon.
+The Economic and Social Commission for Western Asia (ESCWA) is invited to take note of the present document, during its sixth special session, and provide comments, suggestions and recommendations thereon.